pitworker/tic-tac-toe_demo/readme.md

 ## TODO

-1. Add a simple AI (random placement) that can act as player 2
+1. Add a simple AI (random placement) that can act as player 2 [COMPLETE]

-2. Add option to select 1 or 2 player mode
+2. Add option to select 1 or 2 player mode [COMPLETE]

 3. Improve the AI (minimax)